PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 - “Teens” were not a category in 2022, meaning all apparant minors are classified as “child”.
 Teens may be underweighted for affected parks.

+### median number of park users by age

+The median number of users observed in each age group.

+Computationally this measure is similar to the median users by time period above.

+Notes:

+- User counts are more accurately understood as “person time of use per target area”
+- If taken strictly as “people using a park” then this may be an over or under count
+  - If in the first morning observation 2 people are observed, and the second 3, this may be 3 unique people, or as many as 5, but we calculate this as 2.5 and round up to 3.
+  - If two people walk across all target areas during an observation period, they would be counted each time.
+With 10 target areas, this would be 20 people observed.
+- “Teens” were not a category in 2022, meaning all apparent minors are classified as “child”.
+Teens may be under weighted for affected parks.

 ### rate of daily average park use by age

 The proportion of the total users observed within each age group.